JulieHirt/WisejDataGridView/README.md

 # WisejDataGridView
 Demo application showing a Wisej project with a DataGridView.
-Uses Dapper and SQLite

 Data is stored in SQLite, and can be viewed via table in the Wisej application.
 Users can add organizations to the table via the GUI, with a name, street, zip, city and country.